 Hog hunting has enjoyed Most Popular Hunt status for some time now.
 And of course, when people think feral hogs they tend to think Texas.
-It’s certainly true the Lone Star state has more than its share of the destructive pests, but they’re in far more states than just the one.
+It’s certainly true the Lone Star State has more than its share of the destructive pests, but they’re now a widespread menace.
 In honor of the arrival of summer and the fact that you’re down to only a handful of hunt able predators and pests for a few months, I thought I’d indulge in flashback to a hog I took over Valentine’s Day a few years ago.
 Talk about a bloody Valentine.

 Valentine’s Day was on Saturday that year.
 My companions — two of whom were seasoned hunters, the third was the 12-year-old son of one of the men, hoping to get his first hog — had set out the night before from Louisville, Kentucky hoping for a quick hunt before the holiday struck.
 The bed of the truck was piled with the assorted guns, bows, and gear required to outfit our group, In the cab, talk of past hunts dominated the conversation.

 Ben rode shotgun while John drove and in the ensuing hours I discovered just how many game photos can be stored on a smart phone with extra memory (a lot more than my phone holds).
 I was content to assume the role of listener and heard some great stories along the way.

 The discussion ranged from size of game to ammo performance to a brief discussion of snipers.
 The miles rolled by while the excited anticipation of a hopefully-successful hunt settled over us.
 It was February in the South and the weather was reasonably mild.
 We would, we assumed, be blessed with equally mild weather for the hunt.
 We were wrong.